sjavi4/PlayerDoll/README.md

 For BungeeCord connections, check [here](https://modrinth.com/plugin/playerdoll/version/lbTw2Mzy)

+For Velocity connections, a basic test was done and no specific support is needed.
+Doll can join directly without any setup

-Things like database, multiverse, bungeecord might went wrong (not tested or coded to handle)
+Things like database, multiverse might went wrong (not tested or coded to handle)

 Welcome to report any issues (performance, bugs, suggestions, feedback, compatibility tests)